What is Perfectionism?

 CBT for Perfectionism

 Cognitive-behavioral therapy (CBT) is a well-established therapeutic approach for addressing perfectionism.
-In virtual therapy sessions, our experienced therapists utilize CBT techniques to:
+In virtual therapy sessions, CBT techniques are utilized to:

 Mindfulness-Based Therapy for Perfectionism